 SEC v.
 Greenberg, 2015 WL 2450500 (S.D.Fla., May 21, 2015).
 In May 2015 the District Court upheld a Magistrate Judge’s order holding Debtor (Greenberg) in contempt for failure to pay on a 2002 Judgment.
 Greenberg lived a lavish lifestyle using an Offshore Trust and several entities as his private piggy banks while claiming he had no ability to pay the judgment.
 Although Greenberg made a few small payments on the judgment beginning in 2010, it wasn’t enough to prove that he was unable to pay, i.e. claim an impossibility defense.
+The contempt rested on Greenberg’s retained access and control (he had been using the trust as his personal account) not on any piercing of a properly structured trust, which would not permit the settlor such use.